 The tire pressure monitoring system (TPMS) monitors the air pressure of all 4 regular road tires.
-The tire pressure sensors, attached to each rim by a metal band located in the drop well, transmit via a 315 Mhz radio frequency signal to the internal antenna of the smart junction box (SJB).
+The tire pressure sensors are battery operated and are mounted to the valve stem, transmit via a 315 Mhz radio frequency signal to the internal antenna of the smart junction box (SJB).
 These transmissions are sent approximately every 60 seconds when the vehicle speed exceeds 32 km/h (20 mph).
 The SJB compares the tire pressure data against a low-pressure limit.
 If the module determines that the tire pressure has fallen below this limit, the module communicates this on the vehicle network to the instrument cluster (IC) and illuminates the TPMS indicator solid.
 If there is a system malfunction, the TPMS indicator flashes for 70 seconds and then goes solid.